The strange but true account of imagining and writing up the 33rd year (1986/1987) of Bill Drummond’s life, for his The Life Model memoir.

 There was a twist, you couldn’t pick one year from seventy.
 Authors would be randomly selected and years randomly allocated.
 This creative twist should not be underestimated, I would struggle to write 1000 words about my life at the age of five and certainly would have struggled writing up the fifth year of Bill Drummond.
 Then again there was an emphasis on creativity, so I suspect it would have been fun.

-We knew that this would be Bill Drummond’s book, but that each of the contributors would be acknowledged.
+We knew that this would be Bill Drummond’s memoir, but that each of the contributors would be acknowledged.
 He acknowledged the unknown element of how this project might be perceived and what might happen post-publication, but this just added to the mischief.
 All we had to do was email Bill Drummond, a week later, names would be drawn out of a hat.

 I spent my working life writing for academic publications.
 Good writing distinguished from bad writing through peer review with objective selection apparently deciding the work which merited publication.
 However, my lived experience was an academic publication lottery informed by thinly disguised subjective choices.
 So, I warmed to the transparency of the Bill Drummond random hat selection methodology and mixing metaphors I was happy to throw my hat into his ring.
-There were over two hundred emails and mine was one of the randomly chosen emails.
+There were over two hundred emails and mine was one of the randomly chosen “over” emails.

 What was beautiful though was that nobody was rejected as there were related creative writing opportunities for everybody (under, over and dreams).
 If I contrast this with academic writing for publication, typically nine out of ten journal paper submissions are rejected (sorry that will be the last reference to academia, but yes, I am still bitter).